TheRoyalTnetennba/indie-expo/README.md

 <img src ="/docs/screenshots/create.png">
 </p>

-This was one of the more challanging aspects of the development process.
+This was one of the more challenging aspects of the development process.
 Users must be able to add an arbitrary number of perks to a given campaign to encourage others to contribute to the campaign.
 For each perk, users must also be able to upload a photo, and regardless of how many perks they